Consultative Council (Bahrain)

 The Consultative Council (مجلس الشورى), also known as the Shura Council, is the upper house of the National Assembly, the main legislative body of Bahrain.

 The Council comprises 40 members appointed directly by the King of Bahrain.
 The 40 nominated members of the Consultative Council combined with the 40 elected members of the Council of Representatives form the National Assembly of Bahrain.
 All laws (except for "Royal decrees") have to be passed by both chambers of the Assembly.
-This allows technical expertise and minority communities a role within the legislative process: in Bahrain, a Bahraini Christian woman, Alees Samaan and a Bahraini Jewish man have been appointed.
+This allows technical expertise and minority communities a role within the legislative process: in Bahrain, a Bahraini Christian woman, Alees Samaan, and a Bahraini Jewish man have been appointed.
 After there was widespread disappointment that no women were elected to the lower house in 2002's general election, four women were appointed to the Consultative Council.

-Alees Samann made history in the Arab world on 18 April 2004 when she became the first woman to chair a session of parliament in the region.
+Alees Samaan made history in the Arab world on 18 April 2004 when she became the first woman to chair a session of parliament in the region.
 The BBC reported: "Incidents of this kind in the Arab world are increasingly being seen as signs of a gradual change towards more open and democratic societies in the entire region."

 Supporters of the system refer to democracies such as the United Kingdom and Canada which operate the same bicameral model with an appointed upper chamber and an elected lower chamber.
 However, the government which nominates citizens to the upper chamber is accountable to the members of the lower house, and therefore the British and Canadian electorates respectively.
 Further, while these upper chambers each hold a constitutional veto over legislation, it is heavily restricted by constitutional and political convention.